erikkjellgren/SlowQuant/documentation/issues.rst

 General
 -------

-- MolecularIntegrals.py is a mess
 - Code in general is a gigantic mess
 - Numerical methods makes code none module like
 - No checking of input files at all at any stages of the code
+- Basisset object has a bad structure

 Need testing
 ------------